Taavani/amadeus-php/README.md

 ## Getting Started

-To make your first API call you will need to [register for an Amadeus Developer Account](https://developers.amadeus.com/create-account) and set up your first application.
+To make your first API call you will need to [register for an Amadeus Developer Account](https://developers.amadeus.com/create-account) <br /> and set up your first application.

 ```PHP
 <?php declare(strict_types=1);